alexanderwallin/node-gettext/README.md

 * Ships with plural forms for 136 languages
 * Change locale or domain on the fly
 * Useful error messages enabled by a `debug` option
-* **Events** Subscribe and unsubscribe to internal error events, such as missing translations
+* Emits events for internal errors, such as missing translations

 ## Installation